Chad Powers: Production

 Chad Powers was created by Glen Powell and Michael Waldron and received a series order from Hulu in February 2024.
 It is based on Eli Manning's character from Eli's Places.
 Eli and Peyton Manning were involved in the show's production, assisting in securing football arenas and props for filming.
 They also provided guidance to Powell on authentically portraying a star quarterback.
 Filming began in late August 2024.
+Several of the football scenes were filmed at Center Parc Stadium in Atlanta.

 Natalie Holt composed the score of the series.
 Patrick Tuck served as editor.

+On December 3, 2025, Hulu renewed the series for a second season.
+On January 7, 2026, the second season began filming.
+Waldron directed four episodes for the season, including first and final episodes for the season.

 Release

 Chad Powers premiered on Hulu and Hulu on Disney+ in the United States, and on Disney+ internationally, on September 30, 2025.
 The first two episodes were released simultaneously, with subsequent episodes debuting weekly.
+The second season premiered on September 3, 2026.

 Reception

 Viewership

 Chad Powers ranked No. 1 on both Disney+ and Hulu's top lists—daily updated lists of the platforms' most-watched titles—following its premiere.
-TVision, which tracks viewer attention, program reach, and engagement across more than 1,000 CTV apps, reported that the series was the fourth most-streamed program in the U.S. between September 29 and October 12.
+TVision, which tracks viewer attention, program reach, and engagement across more than 1,000 CTV apps, reported that it was the fourth most-streamed program in the U.S. between September 29 and October 12.
 Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, announced that Chad Powers ranked among the ten most-streamed original shows in the U.S. from the week ending October 12 through October 19.
+Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, announced that it debuted at No. 34 on its Top 50 streaming shows with nearly 1.6 million hours viewed from a single episode.
+The following week, Chad Powers rose to No. 19 with 2.2 million hours viewed across two episodes, and it remained on Luminate's weekly chart throughout its six-episode run.